mmspg/pointssim/README.md

 # PointSSIM: Towards a Point cloud Structural SIMilarity metric

 In this repository, scripts for computation of structural similarity scores and voxelization of point clouds are provided.
 A similarity score is based on the comparison of feature maps that reflect local properties of a point cloud attribute.
 Voxelization is optionally enabled prior to feature extraction, similarly to downsampling in 2D imaging, to simulate inspection from further distances.
-In some aspect, our implementation aims at extending the well-known SSIM to a higher-dimensional space of volumetric content.
+In some aspect, we explore the applicability of the well-known SSIM in a higher-dimensional, irregular space (volumetric content), incorporating geometrical and textural information.

 The provided material is organized in two folders: